tylorbombadil/prime-scale-html-viewer/scripts/experiment class architecture/README.class_architecture.md

+# comming very soon:
 # Prime Scale App – Class-Based Plugin Architecture

 This document introduces the refactor to a modular, class-based structure for scale generation logic.
+GTP suggested that we go this route ult

 ---